-The aim of this project is to development of car services program that contain registration, all applications and also customer and cars application.
+The aim of this project is to optic that contains registration, all applications and also the customer's information about the eye health and the glasses application, the stock control and the accountancy.
 The program was prepared by using Delphi programming and using database.

-This project consist of so many forms and menues.
-The main form of the arrive the others forms .
-Which are include information about the cars, customers.
+This project consists of so many forms and menus.
+The main form of the arrive the others forms which are included information about the glasses details, customers information.